 Governments invest heavily in zero-day exploits for espionage and sabotage, targeting critical infrastructure and industries.
 Unlike profit-driven hackers, state-sponsored groups use these exploits strategically, sometimes holding them for years before deploying them.

-Recent Zero-Day Attacks
+Real Zero-Day Attacks Examples

 In November 2024, Russian-based RomCom hackers exploited zero-day vulnerabilities in Firefox and Tor Browser, targeting users in Europe and North America through a use-after-free flaw (CVE-2024-9680), which Mozilla quickly patched.